 Any director can seek independent professional advice at IRESS’ expense in the furtherance of his or her duties, subject to prior discussion with the Chair.
 If this occurs, the Chair must notify the other directors of the approach, with any resulting advice received to be generally circulated to all directors.

 Non–executive directors are paid an annual fee within a fixed amount approved for all non–executive directors by shareholders.
-The total aggregate maximum annual amount approved by IRESS’ shareholders is currently $900,000 per annum, which was approved by the shareholders at the Annual General Meeting in 2016.
+The total aggregate maximum annual amount approved by IRESS’ shareholders is currently $1,200,000 per annum, which was approved by the shareholders at the Annual General Meeting in 2016.

 For information relating to the Group’s remuneration practices, and details relating to directors’ and executives’ remuneration during the financial year, see the Audited Remuneration Report in the Annual Report.

 Other than as reported in the Annual Report, no additional fees were paid to directors for serving on sub–committees during the period.
 As members of management, executive directors, when appointed, do not receive any additional directors’ fee.

 The relevant interests of each director in the share capital of IRESS at the date of this report, as notified to the ASX pursuant to the Listing Rules and section 205G of the Corporations Act 2001 (Cth), are set out in the Annual Report.